NHL's Stadium Series games at MetLife Stadium increases total to 41 played outdoors

 OUTDOOR GAME RECORDS

-The Rangers headed into their game against the Islanders with a 4-0-0 record in outdoor games.
-They beat the Flyers in the 2012 Winter Classic in Philadelphia, had a 7-3 win over the Devils and 2-1 victory over the Islanders in Stadium Series games at Yankee Stadium in 2014 and beat the Buffalo Sabres 4-3 in overtime at Citi Field in the 2018 Winter Classic.
+The Rangers improved to 5-0-0 in outdoor games, with the most wins of any team.
+They also beat the Flyers in the 2012 Winter Classic in Philadelphia, had a 7-3 win over the Devils and 2-1 victory over the Islanders in Stadium Series games at Yankee Stadium in 2014 and beat the Buffalo Sabres 4-3 in overtime at Citi Field in the 2018 Winter Classic.

-The Islanders will be playing in their second outdoor game, the first since that loss to Rangers on Jan.
-29, 2014.
+The Islanders fell to 0-1-1 with both losses coming against the Rangers.

 With their win against the Flyers on Saturday night, the Devils evened their record to 1-1-0 and dropped Philadelphia to 1-4-1.